iuli4n/AR-CYBS-UnityArduinoMultiplayerXR/Future/Current_Todos.md

 * BUG: creating objects from library has error in nearinteractiongrabbable aboutcollider

-** Scene saving doesn't save effects model
+* BUG: Scene saving doesn't save effects model

-# documentation dont forget
-* ManualDataChannel: if you want it to be manual and standalone will need atomicdataswitch on it, photontransformview,pv,boxcollider, playercreatedobject
+* BUG: If your NetworkedSceneRoot object isn't at origin in your scene, then saving/loading prefab will have issues because it saves the whole object (with local coordinates) into a prefab, then it instantiates it in world coordinates.